-Environment Definition Security Objectives OE.Dynamic_Link- ing For eCommerce transactions, the Apple Pay server preserves and Issuer server verifies the cryptographic based dynamic linking of the transaction data (including amount and payee).
+Environment Security Objectives Definition OE.Dynamic_Link- ing For eCommerce transactions, the Apple Pay server preserves and Issuer verifies the cryptographic based dynamic linking of the transaction data (including amount and payee).
 The payment is invalidated if this verification fails.
-OE.Statement Apple Pay card Issuers ensure that the statement associated to the card (list of transactions) is fully accurate and includes, at a minimum, the amount and recipient of each transaction.
-The Apple Cash card Issuer ensures that the ledger associated to an Apple Cash account (list of transfers including completed, canceled, and pending) is fully accurate.
+OE.Statement The Apple Pay card Issuers ensure that the statement associated to the card (list of transactions) is fully accurate and includes, at a minimum, the amount and recipient of each transaction.
+The Apple Cash card Issuer ensures that the ledger associated to an Apple Cash ac- count (list of transfers including completed, canceled, and pending) is fully accurate.
 OE.Genuine_Wallet The Wallet application is provided and signed by Apple.
 OE.CDCVM The SE applets are responsible for checking the CDCVM state, including it within transaction data where required, and allowing normal or Express transit transactions as applicable.
 Payment networks or issuers are responsible for ensuring that Express transactions can only be accepted for transit specific use by requiring that non-transit Apple Pay payment transactions have a successful CDCVM.
-OE.Watch The S.Apple_Watch is responsible for ensuring the confidentiality of the unlock secret provided by the iPhone during all its lifetime: from inception at enabling of the "Unlock with Apple Watch" feature, during its storage, during its release for unlocking the iPhone, and when it is deleted when the feature is disabled.
-The S.Apple_Watch is responsible for ensuring that it is protected by a passcode and the wrist detection feature is turned on in order to enable the feature "Unlock iPhone with Apple Watch".
-OE.User The User is responsible for ensuring that: They own all the Apple Pay/Cash activities that are performed on a device The passcode is robust and protected Only their own biometrics credentials are enrolled (they do not enroll biometrics of someone else) Only their own Apple Watch is paired with the TOE and the paired Apple Watch is protected.
-This includes abiding by the watchOS Software License Agreement and protecting the confidentiality of the paired Apple Watch's passcode
+OE.User The S.User is responsible for ensuring that: They own all the Apple Pay/Cash activities that are performed on a device The passcode is robust and protected Only their own biometrics credentials are enrolled (they do not enroll biometrics of someone else)